Kaelus/Rocky/README.md

 # How to run

-1. Setup a Connector-Cloudlet, a replication broker
+1. Setup a Connector-Cloudlet, a.k.a. a replication broker
    - We support two types of the backend in conf/rocky.conf for the parameter backendStorageType: dynamoDBLocal and dynamoDBSeoul
      - If testing with dynamoDBLocal, download dynamoDB first and then do the following
        - `java -Djava.library.path=./dynamoDB/DynamoDBLocal_lib -jar ./dynamoDB/DynamoDBLocal.jar -sharedDb`